 Managing Paused Workflows

-From a workflow's Results flyout tab, electing to stop an existing workflow instance that is currently paused will cause the entire workflow instance to stop, skipping all subsequent actions.
+From the Workflow's Results flyout tab, electing to stop an existing workflow instance that is currently paused will cause the entire workflow instance to stop, skipping all subsequent actions.
 You'll be required to confirm this action:

-If you move forward with stopping a workflow, this will be reflected in its new status, and all subsequent actions after the pause listed in its report will be listed as "Incomplete" because they did not run:
+If you move forward with stopping a workflow, this will be reflected with a “Stopped” status, and all subsequent actions after the pause listed in its report will be listed as "Incomplete" because they did not run:

 If you choose to skip the remainder of the current waiting period instead, the workflow will revert to an "In Progress" status, as it moves on to any subsequent actions:

 When any remaining actions have completed, your Workflow will update to display the appropriate status that represents the success or failure of your workflow as a whole.

 If you try to deactivate a Workflow that has instances in progress, they will not be stopped.
 The actions will still continue after the Waiting period has completed.
 You can still choose to stop or skip these actions before or after deactivating your Workflow.